sjliu68/Remote-Sensing-Image-Classification/README.md

 For this demo, the dafault network is DBMA.
 By changing the parameter - patch, which controls the window size of each sample, other networks will be applied.

+### Separate training and testing
+Some imagery may be too large to load in memory at once.
+For this scenario, we separate the training and test part so that all the training samples can be used for training.
+To do so,

+- first, run   <*demo_keras_loadsamples.py*>   to generate training samples and save them under current dir.
+- Then, run   <*demo_keras_train.py*>   to train the model, and the model will be saved under current dir.
+- Finally, run   <*demo_keras_predict.py*>   to predict the whole image.

 #### Patch and the corresponding network
 - patch==5: WCRN
 - patch==7: DBMA